 1. Master-Slave replication

-Master-Slave replication schema is suitable for an enterprise application where the read/write ratio is very high.
+Master-Slave replication schema is suitable for an enterprise application mostly used by SEO online marketing, where the read/write ratio is very high.
 Basically, the master accepts write-only transactions, whereas the opposite is true for reading-only transaction from the Slave.
 The architecture is divided into two separate replications: asynchronous and synchronous replications.

 Figure 1: Master-Slave replication. (source: Vlad Mihalcea)

 - The asynchronous replication (warm standby) does not happen instantaneously, which leads to the Slave might lag behind the Master.
 If the Master node crashes, the most recent update record from the list of available Slaves will be elected to become a new Master.